 Rum of course stands no chance to evict whisky from its spiritual home.
-In fact the two are joined at the hip: just as for O.V.D., the Robert Watson label is owned by a whisky business, in this case Ian Macleod Brands.
+In fact the two are joined at the hip, as, for O.V.D. too, Robert Watson is owned by a whisky business, in this case Ian Macleod Brands.

-Rum is being distilled as well in Scotland by a new whisky distillery in Perthshire, Strathearn.
+Rum is being distilled in Scotland as well now by a new whisky distillery in Perthshire, Strathearn.
 The house sells its own brands under the Dunedin name and makes rum under contract for a least one non-distilling merchant.

-Rum’s survival suits a nation formerly renowned for building and designing ships and sending its sons to do Empire’s work over the seven seas.
+Rum’s survival suits a nation that was formerly renowned for building ships and sending its sons for Empire’s work across the seven seas.
 Whisky never quite put the boot in, one might say.
-Today the drinks are mates, and the bad-blood days of the 1800s, fueled by differential tariffs, forgotten.
+Today the drinks are mates, and the bad-blood days of the 1800s, fueled by differential tariffs, are forgotten.